Sure Dividend

 To invest in great businesses, you have to find them first.
 That’s where Warren Buffett comes in…

-Berkshire Hathaway (BRK.B) has an equity investment portfolio worth more than $300 billion.
+Berkshire Hathaway (BRK.B) has an equity investment portfolio worth approximately $280 billion.

 Berkshire Hathaway’s portfolio is filled with quality stocks.
 You can ‘cheat’ from Warren Buffett stocks to find picks for your portfolio.
 That’s because Buffett (and other institutional investors) are required to periodically show their holdings in a 13F Filing.